splatformlab/BlockFlex/README.md

 </details>
 <details>
 <summary>terasort</summary>
-We install hadoop-3.3.0 using the hadoop documentation: https://hadoop.apache.org/docs/r3.3.0/hadoop-project-dist/hadoop-common/SingleCluster.html

-The run_hadoop.sh script provides a reference to how we collect the traces.
+We install hadoop-3-3 using the hadoop documentation: https://hadoop.apache.org/docs/r3.3.0/hadoop-project-dist/hadoop-common/SingleCluster.html.The run_hadoop.sh script provides a reference to how we collect the traces.
 We generate a 75GB dataset with TeraGen and then sort it with TeraSort.
 Traces are collected using blktrace.
 The size information is collected with check.sh which uses the 'du' command to track the size of the hadoop directory.

 <br>
 </details>

 <details>
 <summary>graphchi</summary>
 <br>
-We install graphchi using their git repo: https://github.com/GraphChi/graphchi-cpp
+We install graphchi using their git repo: https://github.com/GraphChi/graphchi-cpp.
 The run_graphchi.sh script provides a reference to how we collect the traces.
 We use graphchi's sample implementation of pagerank and input the Friendster graph.
 As with hadoop, the size information is collected with check.sh
 </details>

 <details>
 <summary>ml_prep</summary>
 We download the 2017 ImageNet dataset and repeatedly run simple preprocessing operations to mimic a batch processing of images for ML training.
 The python file and run_ml_prep.sh are included for reference.